TMK1210/Studying/README.md

 # Studying
-The place consists of exercises while studying programming language.
+The place consists of exercises while studying programming languages.